dsuess/diploma-thesis/README.md

-# diploma-thesis
+# Hierarchy of Quantum Trajectories applied to Photosynthetic Complexes
-Everything related to my thesis@TUD
+Everything related to my diploma thesis @ TUD.